Canada's spectacular scenery

-Day Seven: Explore Vancouver on an optional guided tour
+Day Seven: Optional Vancouver city tour

 Join today's optional guided tour of Vancouver and discover why it is frequently voted the best place in the world to live.
 Highlights of the day will include restored Gastown, hectic, colourful Chinatown, and the Burrard Inlet coastal fjord.
 You'll also cross into the leafy suburbs of North Van to brave the famous Capilano Suspension Bridge, which stretches 450 ft across Capilano River.

-Day Eight: Take the ferry to Vancouver Island
+Day Eight: Vancouver Island and Victoria

 Spend today exploring this unashamedly British city.
 Visit attractive Inner harbour, the vast Parliament Buildings and the grand Empress Hotel, or join us on an optional morning visit to colourful Butchart Gardens.
 In the afternoon, you'll also have the chance to head offshore, searching for signs of orca, humpback and grey whales on our optional whale-watching cruise.

 Day 10: Return to Vancouver and fly back to the UK

 Making our way to the port, we'll catch a ferry back to the mainland and transfer to the airport for your overnight flight home.

 Arrive in the UK after an unforgettable holiday to Canada.

 Hotel transfer times